atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

 <h2 align="center"> <small>FIGURE 1</small> </h2>

-<h2 align="center"> Result: Figure 1 showing a series of the number missing in values from four columns of the dataset.
+Result: Figure 1 showing a series of the number missing in values from four columns of the dataset.

 ![12](https://github.com/user-attachments/assets/bad59397-35a1-4635-9781-c6419bde4a00)